KrystianSciuba/Olympics/readme.md

 Demo version of the API is available on Heroku:
 * http://olympics-ks.herokuapp.com/api/

-Due to database limits, data of only 2  Olympic Games is available (52 and 51).
+Due to database limits, data of only two Olympic Games is available (52 and 51).

 ### Table of contents